crypto-org-chain/chain-main/pystarport/README.md

 Copy and modify `bot.yaml.sample` to `bot.yaml` with your desired bot configurations.

-### If you are running on a pystarport crated cluster:
+### If you are running on a pystarport created cluster:
 1. Make sure you have provide the `node` for each job in the `bot.yaml`
 2. Run the command
 ```